-Some benefits aren’t subjected to income tax, Social Security and Medicare tax, or federal unemployment tax.
+Nontaxable fringe benefits aren’t subject to income tax, Social Security and Medicare tax, or federal unemployment tax.
 Some are taxed for one but not others.
 For example, adoption assistance is exempt from income tax but is taxable for federal unemployment and Social Security and Medicare.

 Other exemptions include: